cosmii02/RacingDSX/Readme.md

-💛Thank you for using ForzaDSX💛 💛As of right now DSX V3 does not have a mod interface and will not be getting one any time soon :(  Naturally this also slows development of this mod as there's no point in developing for v2 considering how broken that is..💛
+💛Thank you for using RacingDSX💛 💛As of right now DSX V3 does not have a mod interface and will not be getting one any time soon :(  Naturally this also slows development of this mod as there's no point in developing for v2 considering how broken that is..💛